 I’ve seasoned my chicken with a little paprika, garlic powder, salt, and pepper and just sauteed it in avocado oil.

 I love using avocado oil as it’s healthier than vegetable oil and has a higher smoke point than olive oil.
 It’s a neutral oil that works in most any application.
 You can buy it on Amazon through my affiliate link.

 Slice up your cooked chicken and place right over the broccoli.

-Drizzle with avocado and devour!
+Drizzle with this low carb Alfredo sauce and devour!

 More low carb chicken recipes: